fatcerberus/spectacles/README.md

 Spectacles: Bruce's Story
 =========================

-A role-playing game styled after those from the 16-bit era.
+A console-style role-playing game chronicling the exploits of Scott Starcross as explores Lucida and gets eaten by several enormous hunger-pigs before finally getting himself killed by a giant ape for some reason.
+And then the ape explodes because it's hilarious

 Credits
 =======

-- Bruce Pascoe - Director/Writer/Lead Developer
+- Bruce Pascoe - Director / Writer / Lead Developer
-- John Stanko - Co-writer
+- John Stanko - Co-writer / Beta Tester